Frequently Asked Questions

 How is the British Royal Family involved?

-While the Award is the living legacy of its Founder and namesake, HRH The Prince Philip, Duke of Edinburgh, in his lifetime he served as patron of over 800 charitable organizations focused on the environment, industry, sports and education.
+The Award is the living legacy of its Founder and namesake, HRH The Prince Philip, Duke of Edinburgh.
+In his lifetime, he served as patron of over 800 charitable organizations focused on the environment, industry, sports and education.
 Today the Award is administered by The Duke of Edinburgh's International Award Foundation (IAF), an independent nonprofit entity established in the United Kingdom as a Royal Charity that acts as the coordinating body for Award sponsors in other nations.

 With the passing of The Duke of Edinburgh, will the Award cease operating?

-No. Prior to Prince Philip's retirement from public life in 2017, his son HRH Price Edward, Earl of Wessex and Forfar, has been the Award's primary patron and Chair of Trustees of the International Award Association (IAA).
+No. Prior to Prince Philip's retirement from public life in 2017, HRH Prince Edward, Earl of Wessex and Forfar, has been the Award's primary patron and Chair of Trustees of the International Award Association (IAA).

 How much does it cost?

-Costs depends on the Award level and the activities chosen.
-Registration is:
+Locally, costs depends on the Award level and the activities chosen.

-There is a fee of $25 to move from Bronze to Silver or Silver to Gold.
+There is a fee of BBD$25 to move from Bronze to Silver or Silver to Gold.

-Participants are responsible for the costs associated with each section.
+Participants are responsible for the costs associated with their choice of activity in each section.

 How do I start?